-net rate of return to capital would be set to some pre-determined ratio of the associated depreciation estimate.
-Under a not implausible set of circumstances, the net rate of return to capital would be very similar to the estimate of depreciation, so a 1:1 ratio could be considered appropriate.
-A somewhat more sophisticated approach would be to consider a range of scenarios with different assumptions that would establish various ratios of net return to capital to depreciation, and a country could chose the ratio for the assumptions that best matched its circumstances.
+Inevitably, in the absence of balance sheets, surrogate measures will also be required for estimating the net return to capital for valuing non-market output.
+Here, there would seem to be two possible ways to proceed.
+One would be to have a simple 'rule of thumb' by which the net rate of return to capital would be set to some pre-determined ratio of the associated depreciation estimate.
+Under a not implausible set of circumstances, the net rate of return to capital would be very similar to the estimate of depreciation, so a 1:1 ratio could be considered appropriate.15 A somewhat more sophisticated approach would be to consider a range of scenarios with different assumptions that would establish various ratios of net return to capital to depreciation, and a country could chose the ratio for the assumptions that best matched its circumstances.
 It should be relatively straightforward to develop these scenarios well before the implementation of the 2025 SNA.
 It should be stressed though, that whatever approach is adopted, it should be seen as stop-gap measure pending the implementation of a PIM, simplified or otherwise.